digitalnsw/nsw-design-system/src/components/direction-links/content/_guidance.md

 ### How this component works

-Direction links have arrows to help users quickly understand what will happen when they click on a link.
-They help support the mental model the user has of moving through a flow, or around a page.

 Direction links comprise of bold text and an arrow indicating the direction.
+The direction of the arrow provides a visual cue as to the direction, which is supported by the text.

 ## Accessibility